Universal Image Immunization against Diffusion-based Image Editing via Semantic Injection: Abstract

 \section{Abstract}

-Recent advances in diffusion models have enabled powerful image editing capabilities guided by natural language prompts, unlocking new creative possibilities.
-However, they introduce significant ethical and legal risks, such as deepfakes and unauthorized use of copyrighted visual content.
-To address these risks, image immunization has emerged as a promising defense against AI-driven semantic manipulation.
-Yet, most existing approaches rely on image-specific adversarial perturbations that require individual optimization for each image, thereby limiting scalability and practicality.
-In this paper, we propose the first universal image immunization framework that generates a single, broadly applicable adversarial perturbation specifically designed for diffusion-based editing pipelines.
-Inspired by universal adversarial perturbation (UAP) techniques used in targeted attacks, our method generates a UAP that embeds a semantic target into images to be protected.
-Simultaneously, it suppresses original content to effectively misdirect the model's attention during editing. {As a result, our approach effectively blocks malicious editing attempts by overwriting the original semantic content in the image via the UAP.} Moreover, our method operates effectively even in data-free settings without requiring access to training data or domain knowledge, further enhancing its practicality and broad applicability in real-world scenarios. {Extensive experiments show that our method, as the first universal immunization approach, significantly outperforms several baselines in the UAP setting.
-In addition, despite the inherent difficulty of universal perturbations, our method also achieves performance on par with image-specific methods under a more restricted perturbation budget, while also exhibiting strong black-box transferability across different diffusion models.}
+Diffusion model advances have enabled powerful text-guided image editing, but also raise ethical and legal risks such as deepfakes and unauthorized use.
+To prevent these risks, adversarial attack-based image immunization has emerged as a promising defense against AI-driven semantic manipulation.
+Yet, most existing approaches require image-specific optimization or additional neural networks at inference time, hindering scalability and practicality.
+In this paper, we propose the first universal adversarial perturbation-based image immunization framework that generates a single, image-agnostic adversarial perturbation specifically designed for diffusion-based editing pipelines.
+Inspired by UAP used in targeted attacks, our method aims to generate a UAP that induces diffusion models to misinterpret the input image as a specific semantic target.
+Simultaneously, it suppresses original content to misdirect the model's attention during editing, thereby effectively blocking unauthorized edits by overwriting the image’s original semantics via the UAP.
+Extensive experiments show that our method, as the first universal immunization approach, significantly outperforms several baselines in the UAP setting.
+Notably, despite the inherent difficulty of universal perturbations, our method achieves competitive or superior performance compared to image-specific methods under a more restricted perturbation budget, while also exhibiting strong black-box transferability across diverse diffusion models. \keywords{Image Immunization \and Universal Adversarial Perturbation \and Diffusion-based Editing}